equivalent/scrapbook2/archive/blogs/2015-08-13-scissors-rule-in-coding.md

 I first learned about Scissors Rule from [Robet C. Martin][3] in his screencasts [Clean Coder][2].

-The rule is from old days where programes where styling the code in a way that public methods / interface methods were at the top of the code and private methods were at the bottom.
-So if you teoreticly print the source code of a file and you can cut it with scissors in half.
+The rule is from old days where programers where styling the code in a way that public methods / interface methods were at the top of the code and private methods were at the bottom.
+So if you theoretically print the source code of a file and you can cut it with scissors in half.
 This way you will end up with list of public methods so that other programers / developers can implement them in their code.

-How much usefull is it these days ?
+How much useful is it these days ?
 Well depend on what's your opinion on `private` methods in general.
 Are you using them ?
 Are you trying to clearly point out to other developers which are the "stable" `public` interface methods and which are the "unstable" `private` methods that